cuci90/epaper_mqtt_esp32/README.md

 After first flash the ESP will open a AccesPoint called *EpaperAccessPoint*.
 Connect to this WiFi with your phone and set up the connection to your network.

 ### MQTT Setup
-Replace the following constants in the code by your respective MQTT Broker configuration
+Replace the following constants in the code by your respective MQTT Broker configuration.

 `char mqtt_server[40] = "yourMQTTBrokerIP"; // MQTT broker address`